data-bootcamp-v4/lessons/shared_md/project-code-review.md

 2. **Code Review Phase (90 minutes):**
    - Each group conducts a code review of another group's project, and vice versa.
 The reviewing and reviewed groups are determined based on the number of participating groups, ensuring that each group has an opportunity to both review and be reviewed by their peers.
    - During the review, each group focuses on identifying strengths and areas for improvement in their peer's project.
-   - Participants should designe a review template to structure their feedback.
+   - Participants should design a review template to structure their feedback.
    - Using the project rubric is encouraged.

 3. **Break (15 minutes):**